Quality

 preventive actions

-A step taken to eliminate the cause of a potential nonconformity or some other undesirable situation.
-Preventive actions reduce the impact of negative risk.
+A step taken to eliminate the cause of a potential nonconformity or risk before it becomes an issue.
+Preventive actions reduce the impact of nonconformities.

 process approach

 A method of viewing all parts of a system as interrelated.
-A process approach generally follows a specific cycle.
+ISO 9001:2015 uses a process approach to enable companies to develop and implement a QMS.

 process owners

 A person in an organization who manages production processes and related outputs.
-Process owners are appointed by management during IS0 9001:2015 certification.
+Process owners are appointed by management for IS0 9001:2015 certification.

 product realization

 A preliminary model of a product used to evaluate the performance of a design.
-The prototype production stage is included in a control plan.
+Prototypes must be provided to customers as requested.

 QMS